 Building up local SEO is a free way to advertise for your dental practice.
 Here are a few basic strategies that will help your rank on Google’s search results and draw in potential customers:

 Be personal, not clinical.
 Your potential customers know they need to see a dentist, but they don’t want to.
 Use dental ads to acknowledge discomforts and lower anxieties—maybe even make ‘em laugh.

-If you can have fun, optimize for local searches, and offer the best service, your ad campaigns will be successful in no time.
+If you can have fun, optimize for local searches, and offer the best service, your ad campaigns will be successful in no time, even award-winning.
 Who knows?
 Maybe you’ll even get a little plaque.

 Rachel Cottam is a content writer at ZipBooks and a former high school English teacher.
 Her writing and editing have been featured in academic journals and tech websites alike.